phac-nml/irida-next/docs-site/docs/user/project/samples/manage-samples.md

 6. Enter an optional description for the sample in the **Description** field
 7. Select **Update sample**

-## Delete Sample

-Prerequisites:

-- You must have access to the project either through membership, or through a namespace share
-- You must have at least an **Owner** role

-To remove a sample:

-1. From the left sidebar, select **Projects**, select the project
-2. From the left sidebar, select **Samples**
-3. Select the sample that you would like to remove
-4. Select **Remove**

 ## Transfer samples

 Prerequisites: